marilynwaldman/restful/README.md

 # Restful

+1.  create project

+`mix phx.new restful`

-To start your Phoenix server:
+2. To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`